 6 reasons you should be tracking your basal body temperatures for optimal hormone, thyroid, and adrenal health, and a step-by-step guide for how to do it!

-I have almost all of my female clients track their Basal Body Temperatures (BBTs) as well as cervical mucus and other menstrual cycle patterns for at least a few months, if not longer.
+I have many of my female clients track their Basal Body Temperatures (BBTs) as well as cervical mucus and other menstrual cycle patterns for at least a few months, if not longer.
 Here’s why – this free and easy monitoring tool can give a ton of insight into some of the most common areas of health struggles women are facing.

 It’s important to note that Basal Body Temperatures alone can’t definitively diagnose hormone imbalances or other conditions.
 But they give hints (really good hints) about what’s going on beneath the surface, and can guide you and your practitioner about what additional tests or interventions might be helpful, and they are an essential part of the fertility awareness method of pregnancy planning/prevention.

 What Is Basal Body Temperature (BBT)?